 Even if the land has entitlements and can be developed, a lender may not have the expertise or experience to continue the project.

-Lenders who do consider land may only consider certain types of land:
+Lenders that do consider land may only consider certain types of land:

 Urban Land: Located in a heavily populated area